Dear Dr Ren,

 First time sex is a cache of material for comics.
 We can all recount stories of sex gone wrong on first encounters.
 Add that bottle of wine, so useful to drown inhibitions but also so conducive to sloppiness, and you have the makings of a regretful evening.
 Please don’t use your one, sodden lesbian tryst as a yardstick for what your future sex life may be!
 I’ll bet if you recall your initial heterosexual encounter, you’ll nod with humorous recognition as well!

 Another factor at play here is that, to date, you have been sexual with two friends.
 I suspect that if you play with someone to whom you are erotically attracted—I mean really sexually besotted—you’ll feel the earth move.
-Desire and arousal fuel one another.
+Desire and arousal fuel one another, to Pronto thing required.

 So far you’ve been a good girl.
 You’ve followed the rules, played it safe, coloured inside the lines.
 You have, quite correctly, identified this period in your life as time for you to meet your own needs.
 Your task now is to identify what those needs are.